dfinity/node-ic0/README.md

 ## Mock Canisters

-A **mock canister** makes it easy to mock the behavior of your canisters for unit tests.
+A **mock canister** makes it easy to mock the behavior of a canister.

 ### Basic usage: